e11i0t4lders0n/e11i0t4lders0n/README.md

 A small town boy and a Security Engineer by passion.
 Here's a little about me :)

-Tushar Verma is currently working as an Application Security Engineer Intern at People Interactive(Shaadi.com) and also one of the Synack Red Team Member.
+Tushar Verma is currently working as a Security Engineer Intern - (Application & Cloud Security) at People Interactive(I)Pvt.
+Ltd. (Shaadi.com) and also one of the Synack Red Team Member.
 He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
 His major interests revolve around Application Security, Cloud Security, DevOps & DevSecOps.
 He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevOps & DevSecOps.

 ### Skills:-
 -Application Security<br/>